Death at Love House: Plot

 While on a tour in Hollywood, a young couple, Joel and Donna Gregory, arrive at the house of Lorna Love, an infamous actress who died in 1935.
 There, they meet with housekeeper Clara Josephs and agent Oscar Payne, to investigate the mystery behind Lorna and finish a book that they are writing on the actress, an interest that came out of the discovery that Joel's father was her lover.
-While staying at the mansion, strange incidents occur.
-The couple immediately notice a portrait of Lorna, painted by Joel's father, and shortly after, Donna catches a 1930s-dressed woman at the center-located shrine in the garden, wherein Lorna's embalmed body rests on permanent display.
+While staying at the mansion, unusual incidents occur.
+The couple notice a portrait of Lorna, painted by Joel's father, and shortly after, Donna catches a 1930s-dressed woman at the center-located shrine in the garden, wherein Lorna's embalmed body rests on permanent display.

-At their first night, they are visited by Conan Carroll, a film director who directed Lorna in her first breakthrough film Gone of Desire.
+At their first night, they are visited by film director Conan Carroll, who directed Lorna in her first breakthrough film Gone of Desire.
 Conan claims that Lorna ruined his life, and that Joel Sr. was the only person ever to walk away from her, after telling her that she had no soul.
-He quickly wants to exit the mansion, leaving Joel and Donna with even more questions.
-As Conan leaves, he is attacked by an unknown creature, and falls in the fountain, in which he drowns following a heart attack.
-While processing this information, Donna finds a mysterious blade that was commonly used in witchcraft and one of her photos torn apart.
-Joel, meanwhile, tries to find out more on a locked room, and finds out through Clara that it was Joel Sr. and Lorna's bedroom.
+He wants to exit the mansion, leaving Joel and Donna with even more questions.
+As Conan leaves, he is attacked by a creature, falls in the fountain and drowns following a heart attack.
+While processing this information, Donna finds a blade that was commonly used in witchcraft and one of her photos torn apart.
+Joel, meanwhile, tries to find out more on a locked room, and learns through Clara that it was Joel Sr. and Lorna's bedroom.

-Later that day, Joel and Donna visit Denise Christian, an aged actress and former rival of Lorna at a set for a commercial.
-Denise explains that Lorna tried to blackball her at every studio as soon as Denise became as big of a star as her.
-She continues to tell that she first met Joel Sr. at the studio - where Joel Sr. was working in the art department - and that Lorna stole him from her just to bug Denise.
-Denise concludes to reveal that Lorna contacted a healer for eternal beauty and youth, and could not sleep ever since: after Joel Sr. smashed all the mirrors and left, she lived in the spiritual world of the healer, "Father Eternal Fire."
+Joel and Donna visit aged actress Denise Christian, a former rival of Lorna at a set for a commercial.
+Lorna tried to blackball her at every studio as soon as Denise became as big of a star as her.
+Denise first met Joel Sr. at the studio - where Joel Sr. was working in the art department - and Lorna stole him from her just to bug Denise.
+Denise eventually reveals that Lorna contacted a healer for eternal beauty and youth, and could not sleep ever since: after Joel Sr. smashed all the mirrors and left, she lived in the spiritual world of the healer, "Father Eternal Fire."